Voter Registration Information

 Voting is the most fundamental of our civic rights as Americans.
 We must vote in order for our voices to be heard in Harrisburg and Washington.
 Please see the links below to complete and submit voter registration and find your polling place.

-October 29, 2019 Last day to apply for a civilian absentee ballot
+April 21, 2020 Last day to apply for an absentee ballot